ritgit24/Progbattle_final/README.md

            # Run match between bot[i] and bot[j]

 This loop code ensures that the matches are done sequnetially and 2 bots fight each other exactly once.

+The line , which is encountered upon hitting /uploadbot/ route,

+       file_path = os.path.join(UPLOAD_DIR, bot_filename)

+Combines the upload directory path with a generated filename to create a full file path

+Example result: ./uploads/bots/3b9d5f21_userbot.py

+This file_path is then inserted into teams_path database .
+When the /round2start/ route is hit, the files of various teams are traced down using this code and the bots are made to fight each other

+		cursor.execute("""
+                SELECT tp.path_id, t.team_id, t.team_name, tp.bot_file_path
+                FROM teams_path tp
+                JOIN teams t ON tp.team_id = t.team_id
+                WHERE tp.is_active = TRUE
+                ORDER BY t.team_score DESC
+                """)

 I have tried to well comment my app.py file to explain my code to the fullest.

 FRONTEND –